Calculating Your Taxes

 How to calculate your adjusted gross income

 Your adjusted gross income (AGI) is an important part of your tax calculation.
-To get your AGI, you can subtract certain deductions from your income to reduce the amount of income that will be taxed.
+To get your AGI, you can subtract certain deductions from your total/gross income to reduce the amount of income that will be taxed.

 Some examples of deductions that help determine your AGI: